 Carrying amounts of due from and due to related parties, which are payable and due on demand, approximate their fair values.

-Financial assets at FVTPL, derivatives and financial assets at FVOCI Fair values of quoted equity securities are based on quoted prices published in markets.
+Financial assets at FVTPL and financial assets at FVOCI

+Fair values of quoted equity securities are based on quoted prices published in markets while fair values of private equity funds are based on capital statements.